Fences | Boundary Walls

 Fences are the structures that enclose an area and are typically placed outdoors to serve as a physical barrier.
 Fences are usually constructed from posts that are then connected through boards, wires, rails, or netting.
 Fences are different from walls as they don’t have a foundation that runs along their entire length.
 Fences are made from different materials to fit their function and environment.
 Fences are produced in various heights and may have decorative elements.
 Fences are also a way to mark property or protect it.
 The types of Fences include agricultural fencing, privacy fencing, perimeter fencing, decorative fencing, school fencing, or pet fence.

 Fences have a long history, dating back to ancient civilizations.
 In 3200 BCE, Mesopotamia used stone and wood to demarcate boundaries, protect crops, and confine livestock.
 The Greeks and Romans built stone walls for defense, land demarcation, and privacy.
 Medieval Europe saw the rise of moats and castles, with fences surrounding fields and gardens.
 The Industrial Revolution in the 19th century popularized mass-produced, cast iron and barbed wire fences.
 In modern times, fences serve various functions including security, privacy, and aesthetics.
-Today, materials range from traditional wood and stone to contemporary metal, vinyl, and composite options.

 The best fence material depends on your needs.
 Vinyl is low-maintenance and durable.
 Aluminum is sleek and rust-resistant.
 Wood is classic and eco-friendly.
 Composite is weather-resistant and long-lasting.
 Consider budget, function, and appearance to choose the right material.